mizosoft/methanol/docs/index.md

 However, it lacks key HTTP features like multipart uploads, caching and response decompression.
 ***Methanol*** comes in to fill these gaps.
 The library comprises a set of lightweight, yet powerful extensions aimed at making it much easier & more productive to work with `java.net.http`.
-You can say it's an `HttClient` wrapper, but you'll see it almost seamlessly integrates with the standard API you might already know.
+You can say it's an `HttpClient` wrapper, but you'll see it almost seamlessly integrates with the standard API you might already know.

 Methanol isn't invasive.
 The core library has zero runtime dependencies.
 However, special attention